8aty/queries/README.md

-# MS REWARD SYSTEM OPTIMAZE QUERY LIST
+# MS REWARD SYSTEM OPTIMIZE QUERY LIST
 ## No association with Microsoft or Bing